Sulagiri (meteorite)

 Sulagiri is the official name of the meteorite which fell on 12 September 2008 in Sulagiri, Krishnagiri District, Tamil Nadu, India.

 History

 On 12 September 2008, around 08:30 hours, from the north-west sky this meteorite fell, which was observed by several people residing in the villages around the town of Sulaguri.
 According to the eyewitnesses, they heard a screeching sound and a bang.
 It was followed by house shaking explosions.
 Bright flashes and smoke were also observed.

+Noble gases, nitrogen and cosmic ray exposure age of the Sulagiri chondrite.
+The cosmic ray exposure age of Sulagiri chondrite is 27.9 ± 3.4 Ma.
+Krypton and xenon isotopes indicate that heavy noble gases are mixture of various components.
+Nitrogen concentration in Sulagiri 0.35 ppm.
+The trapped nitrogen (corrected for cosmogenic) signature in Sulagiri is δ15N = −74 ± 24 (‰).